 For example, if you start post after post about your favored conspiracy theory or engaging in religious proselytization, you might be over the line.
 This rule is fundamentally about the signal-to-noise ratio of your posts: if you're posting large volumes of content that doesn't provide value to the community, you might be suspended.
 Nonsensical or incoherent posts will be removed at any volume.

 Slurs or epithets on the basis of race, religion, gender or sexual orientation etc are not allowed.
-Controversial topics and unpopular opinions are, of course, okay, but be wary of statements that spill over from opinionating to encouraging violence or inciting hatred.
+Controversial topics and unpopular opinions are, of course, okay, but be wary of statements that spill over from opinionating to encouraging or glorifying violence or inciting hatred.

 No personal attacks on other members.
 Heated arguments are okay; mudslinging and calling each other names is not.
 It’s not okay when done in response to attacks on you or others either; please just report and downvote the offending comment instead.
 (If you feel provoked by offending comments, you can also use the "ignore user" function.)
 Creating topics specifically to criticize or mock another individual member is definitely not okay.
 Neither are specific or credible threats to other members.